September 7, 2023Review Recipe

-This rich, homemade Kentucky butter cake is a deliciously moist pound cake.
-Drenched in butter, it has a slightly crispy outside and a sweet, tender center.
+This rich, homemade Kentucky butter cake is a deliciously moist pound cake that is perfect to serve anytime you crave something sweet.
+Drenched in a buttery glaze, it has a slightly crispy outside and a sweet, tender center.

 - 2 cups of sugar